Let's start with a little exercise. Think about 2-3 stocks. If you are struggling with this, go to the Gainy app and pick any two stocks.

 Why did you choose those companies to begin with?

 Were they the first ones that you found in the app?
-Did your friend recommend them to you?
+Have any of your friends mentioned them?
 Or did you like their growing chart?

 None of these are correct approaches because they are emotional rather than rational.
 And in money management rationality and systematic approach are key to stable earnings.